aircrack-ng/rtl8188eus/README.md

 This is a pure Realtek release, not from vendor but from all the Realtek multichip "bases" we've seen, this must be the newest, most stable and effective one.
-The performance and code quality has been improved and thats about time.
+The performance and code quality has been improved.

 # HowTo build/install
 1. You will need to blacklist another driver in order to use this one instead of the kernel provided.
    We included a "realtek_blacklist.conf" file in the folder:<br>
 2. "cp realtek_blacklist.conf /etc/modprobe.d/"<br>
 3. "make && make install"<br>
-4. "rmmod 8188eu && insmod 8188eu.ko"
+4. Reboot in order to blacklist and load the new module.

 # MONITOR MODE howto
 Use these steps to enter monitor mode.